Structured Authority

 Each stage reinforces the next.
 If any step is unclear or unsupported, visibility becomes inconsistent.

-When your firm’s experience and capabilities are clearly structured, reinforced across related topics, and supported by signals that discovery systems can interpret, those systems are far more likely to find, understand, and trust that expertise—and connect it with the audience seeking it.
+When your firm’s experience and capabilities are clearly structured and reinforced across related topics, discovery systems are far more likely to:

 This is where structure begins to matter most.